-Avery Paxton, PhD Candidate – University of North Carolina at Chapel Hill, Institute of Marine Sciences
+Adapted from an essay by Chris Taylor, NOAA National Centers for Coastal Ocean Science and Avery Paxton, University of North Carolina at Chapel Hill, Institute of Marine Sciences

 Off the coast of North Carolina, thousands of shipwrecks speckle the seascape, dispersed among the natural, exposed bedrock that forms extensive reefs in both shallow and deep waters.
-These shipwrecks create reefs for fishes that our coastal fishing and diving communities depend on.
-However, we lack a full understanding of the distribution of these reef features and how they grow such valuable fishes.
+These shipwrecks create reefs for fishes that coastal fishing and diving communities depend on.
+However, scientists lack a full understanding of the distribution of these reef features and how they sustain such valuable fishes.

-“Eyes in the water” are the most expensive tools in our tool chest, whether it is “eyes” of divers, remotely operated vehicles (ROVs), or the submersibles.
-For this mission, our “eyes” are submersibles outfitted with innovative technologies, such as video cameras and laser line scanners, that provide glimpses of how fish use reef structures on the seafloor.
-Video cameras record fish schooling around the reefs and those hiding in crevices.
-Laser-line scanners use light directed across the reef structure to build visual models of how fish are distributed around the reefs and also allow us to count fish and measure their size.
+U-576 is a German submersible that was sunk in July 1942 during World War II.
+Discovered in 2014, this shipwreck provides a great opportunity to learn more about both history and biology.
+Submersibles outfitted with innovative technologies, such as video cameras and laser line scanners, are the perfect tools to see into the lives of fishes that call shipwreck reefs home.
+Video cameras record fish schooling around the shipwreck and those hiding in crevices.
+Laser-line scanners use light directed across the reef structure to build visual models of how fish are distributed around the shipwreck and also allow us to count fish and measure their size.

-The images we have gathered of the two primary targets of the mission, U-576 and Bluefields, continue to surprise us.
-Many different types of fish concentrate around the shipwrecks.
+The images gathered provide valuable insights.
+Many different types of fish concentrate around the shipwreck.
 Some of these fish belong to a group of fish managed by the federal government because of their high value for fisheries, as well as their depleted numbers for many species.
 For example, snowy grouper, Warsaw grouper, and yellowedge grouper glide above the wreck structures and meander into internal spaces.
 Schools of snapper and jacks corral silvery baitfish.
 Invertebrates encrust the wreck structure, providing food for the reef-associated fishes.
 The shipwrecks are alive with marine life.

-Our approach during this mission is novel because it bridges the fields of archaeology and biology.
-Prior to this mission, reconstructing the history of shipwrecks (archaeology) and understanding how fish use wrecks as habitat (biology) were two distinct components, addressed with different efforts and separate tools.
-During this mission, we developed a new method, one where we use the same effort and tools to simultaneously gather archaeological and biological information on shipwrecks.
-The innovative methods we developed will help us continue to explore historical shipwrecks and natural rocky reefs in deep waters off North Carolina and the Atlantic Coast.
+Reconstructing the history of shipwrecks (archaeology) and understanding how fish use wrecks as habitat (biology) used to be two distinct components, addressed with different efforts and separate tools.
+Now, new collaborations are forming where researchers use the same effort and tools to simultaneously gather archaeological and biological information on shipwrecks.